 Free protection for credit card spending on items over £100

 Your secret financial superhero: Section 75 laws mean your credit card provider must protect purchases over £100 for free, meaning you could get your money back if there's a problem.
-This little-known scheme's taken on much more importance this year as the coronavirus crisis has led to a spate of travel cancellations, with many people asking if Section 75 could help.
+This little-known scheme's taken on much more importance as the coronavirus crisis has led to a spate of travel cancellations, with many people asking if Section 75 could help.
 This guide takes you through your rights.

 Coronavirus has meant many people have faced holiday cancellations and battles to get their money back.
 If you qualify for a chargeback and Section 75 claim, but are unsure which to try first, consider this from MSE founder Martin Lewis:

 "Even if you actually have a credit card and qualify for Section 75, I wouldn't ask for that at this stage.
 I would ask for a chargeback.
 That's because under the chargeback process, which is part of the Visa, Mastercard and Amex rules, your bank is asking for money back from the holiday firm's bank, which your bank is unlikely to have an issue doing."

 For more on your holiday refund rights, see our Coronavirus Travel Rights guide.

 What is Section 75?

 It's an important UK consumer protection law made in the 1970s that means your credit provider must take the same responsibility as the retailer if things go wrong with a purchase.
 In a nutshell...

 Pay for something costing more than £100 and up to £30,000 on credit and the provider's equally liable if something goes wrong.

 This isn't the credit provider being nice.
 It's a legal protection put in place so that you're never in the position of paying off debt for something you didn't receive or wasn't as it should've been.
 Whether it's a flight, kitchen, computer or anything else, pay on a credit card, store card or with store instalment credit, and the credit provider's responsible too.